 In my spare time over the last few weeks (ie, nap time and when Trent is home to help keep an eye on our son), I have been working on painting the dining room and refinishing a cabinet.
-The cabinet is my solution to child proofing the cat food & water now that D is allowed into the dining room and kitchen (he’s at the point where the living room alone is like being trapped).
+The cabinet is my solution to child proofing the cat food and water now that our son is allowed into the dining room and kitchen (he’s at the point where the living room alone is like being trapped).

 The cat food bowls and water fountain are like a magnet drawing him in.
 He knows these aren’t for playing with but can not resist the temptation.
 Thus the idea for a cabinet where they could be closed off from him, but accessible to the cats came about.